mah-luke/data_intensive_computing/exercise1/report.md

 Then we sum up the amount of reviews per term and category.
 With this information we can calculate the chi-square value and return {k: \<category\>, v: {k: \<term\>, v: $\chi^2$ value}}

-## Calculate the final result
+For this job we spawn 1000 reducers.
+A few tests have shown, that a larger amount of reducers increases the runtime significantly.
+We did not check for diminishing returns since 1000 reducers gave enough performance.

+## Third MapReduce Job

 Finally we can order the collection of terms for each category and select the top 75 terms.
 This is implemented as a third map reduce job for a better structure but only a reducer step is implemented.

+**reducer**: For each key (category) we order the results and select the top 75 terms.

 # Conclusions

 The total runtime on the cluster is about 12 minutes, which is below the threshold.
-Of course the task could be solved by a single map reduce job, but the interim results of each mapper would be a more complicated data structure, essentially reducing the simplicity of the task.
+We decided on the structure of three map reduce jobs for a simple structure of the interim results.
+This way the keys are always of the same type and a straight forward pipeline can be used.

 ## Result